 Fox Chase Cancer Center Adds Jeffrey M. Farma to Surgical Oncology Team

-PHILADELPHIA (August 11, 2009) – Jeffrey M. Farma, MD, FACS - Director, Surgical Oncology Melanoma Program, Surgical Oncology; Attending Surgeon, Surgical Oncology, has joined Fox Chase Cancer Center as an attending surgeon in the department of surgical oncology.
+PHILADELPHIA (August 11, 2009) – Jeffrey M. Farma, MD, FACS - Co-Director, Cutaneous Oncology Program; Attending Surgeon, Surgical Oncology; Director, Surgical Oncology Fellowship, has joined Fox Chase Cancer Center as an attending surgeon in the department of surgical oncology.
 At Fox Chase, Farma treats patients with melanomas, sarcomas, and gastrointestinal cancers.
 His research interests include outcomes studies in gastrointestinal and cutaneous malignancies and regional therapies in the treatment of cancer.

 “One of the greatest benefits of a cancer center like Fox Chase is the close knit group of expert physicians from all specialties that are constantly interacting and providing the highest level of care using the most innovative strategies to treat all aspects of cancer,” says Farma.

 Farma comes to Fox Chase from the Moffitt Cancer Center, where he completed his clinical surgical oncology fellowship.
 Prior to his fellowship at Moffitt, Farma completed his residency in general surgery at the Temple University.
 He also completed a surgical oncology fellowship at the National Cancer Insitute, where he learned about clinical trial design, experimental therapeutics, and the importance of bench-to-bedside research.

 “During my fellowship at the National Cancer Institute in Bethesda, Maryland, I encountered patients with very complex problems,” added Farma.
 “The greatest lesson I learned was there are always treatment options, utilizing all different types of techniques including radiation, chemotherapy and surgery.”